dmostoller/tuido/README.md

 - **Project Organization**: Group tasks into projects for better organization
 - **Full CRUD Operations**: Create, Read, Update, and Delete tasks with ease
 - **Subtask Support**: Break down complex tasks into manageable subtasks
-- **Persistent Storage**: JSON-based local storage - your data stays on your machine
+- **Persistent Storage**: JSON-based local storage - your data stays on your machine in `~/.local/share/tuido/`
+- **Notes & Scratchpad**: Quick note-taking with markdown support for ideas and meeting notes
 - **Keyboard & Mouse Support**: Navigate efficiently with keyboard shortcuts or mouse clicks
-- **Quick Actions**: Fast task creation with Ctrl+N hotkey
+- **Quick Actions**: Fast task creation with a hotkey
+- **Run from Anywhere**: Works from any directory - set up an alias for instant access

 ## Themes

-Todo TUI comes with **5 carefully crafted themes** using official color palettes from popular color schemes.
+Tuido comes with **5 carefully crafted themes** using official color palettes from popular color schemes.
 Switch between themes instantly with `Ctrl+P` → "Change theme".

 ### Available Themes